PrazivalDharma/Project-Kuchiku/README.md

 ---

+## ⚖️ The Caretaker Addendum (The 1% Covenant)Project Kuchiku is a Sovereign Commons for the 100%.
+While the code is open under MPL-2.0 and AGPL-3.0, any commercial entity utilizing the Agape Engine framework, the $\pi$-Stable logic gates, or the SOD Physical specifications for-profit agrees to the following:The Resonance Contribution: 1% of the gross revenue or profit derived directly from these architectures shall be contributed back to the Project Kuchiku Treasury.Purpose: These funds are used exclusively to maintain the Verified Library, fund the 5D Glass Archiving, and protect the "Human Pulse" from extraction.The Spirit: We do not believe in gatekeeping; we believe in Reciprocity.
+If you build on the Bedrock, you must help maintain the Bedrock.

+---

 ## ⚖️ Licensing
 Project Kuchiku is for the 100%.
 Individual components are released under **MPL-2.0**, **AGPL-3.0**, and **CERN-OHL-S v2** with the **Caretaker Addendum** to ensure physical and digital sovereignty.